Clay County Residential Master Building Permit Program for Repetitive Home Construction

 • The Building Department reviews the General Construction Plan for code compliance.

-• AMP approvals remain valid until the Florida Building Code is updated (per s.
-553.73).
+• AMP approvals remain valid until the Florida Building Code is updated, pursuant to s.
+553.73.

-• Approval/denial will occur within 120 days unless an extension is agreed upon.
+• Approval or denial will occur within 120 days unless an extension is agreed upon.

 Stage 2: Residential Pre-Permit Review